What's New

 FII Selling Impact on Nifty: What Happens to Your Portfolio?

-FII selling spooks Indian markets — it's a given.
+FII selling spooks Indian markets β€” it's a given.
 But what actually happens when foreign investors pull money out, and what does it mean for your portfolio?
-With the Nifty 50 bouncing around the 22,000 mark through Q1 2026 amid global uncertainty and rising crude oil prices, it's a question on many investors' minds.
+With the Nifty 50 sliding from its all-time high of 26,373 in January to the 22,000 level by end of Q1 2026 β€” driven by record FII outflows, geopolitical tensions in West Asia, and crude oil near $120 per barrel β€” it's a question on every investor's mind right now.

 Why This Is Happening Right Now

 The impact isn't uniform.
 Sectors heavily reliant on foreign capital, like technology and financial services, tend to be more vulnerable to FII selling.
-Conversely, sectors with strong domestic demand, such as consumer staples and healthcare, may exhibit more resilience.
+Conversely, sectors with strong domestic demand, such as consumer staples and healthcare, may show more resilience.
 But who absorbs it?

 Understanding the Nifty Impact on Your Portfolio